I need human help to enter verification code (office hours only)

 • Year Six: Leading the Torah service

-A big part of that growth and development will be our Shabbat experience here - Judaism cannot just take place in the classroom, and we encourage all students to show up.
+A big part of that growth and development will be our Shabbat experience here at Shir Hadash - Judaism cannot just take place in the classroom.
 We hope that the integration of our curriculum and ritual, along with Shabbat community experience, will help Jewish kids and families prepare for their milestones, their b-mitzvah, and for strong Jewish lives.
-We are currently scheduling special community Shabbat experiences each month for kids and teens.
+We are currently scheduling special community Shabbat experiences - Tot Shabbat and Youth Shabbat - each month for kids and teens.

 Return to the top menu.